New Limits on Distributed Quantum Advantage: Dequantizing Linear Programs: Preliminaries

-\subparagraph{The \nonsign model.} To define the \nonsign model, we first introduce the concept of an \emph{outcome}.
+We first formally introduce the concept of \emph{outcome}.
 For a network \(G\), let \(\localVar\) represent the function that maps every node to its input, which includes the input labeling function, port numbers, and unique identifiers.
-Then, an outcome is a function mapping a network and an input \((G, \localVar)\) to a probability distribution over output labelings. \begin{definition}[Outcome] Let \(\VV,\EE\) be sets of labels.
-Let \(\FF\) be the family of all input networks \((G, \localVar)\).
-An outcome \(\outcome\) is a function that maps an input network \((G, \localVar)\in\FF\) to a probability distribution \(\outcome(G, \localVar)=\{(\oupt_i,p_i)\}_{i\in I}\) defined as follows: \begin{itemize} \item The set \(I\) is a set of indices. \item The function \(\oupt_i\) is a labeling function that maps half-edges and nodes of \(G\) to labels in \(\VV\) and \(\EE\), respectively, making \(G\) a \((\VV,\EE)\)-labeled graph. \item Each \(p_i\) is a non-negative probability and \(\sum_{i\in I}p_i=1\). \end{itemize} \end{definition} We say that an outcome \(\outcome\) \emph{solves} an LCL problem \(\problem\) over a family of graphs \(\FF\) with probability \(q > 0\) if, for every \(G \in \FF\) and every input data \(\localVar\), it holds that
+An outcome, then, is a function mapping a network and an input \((G, \localVar)\) to a probability distribution over output labelings. \begin{definition}[Outcome] Let \(\VV,\EE\) be sets of labels, and let \(\FF\) be the family of all input networks \((G, \localVar)\).
+An outcome \(\outcome\) is a function that maps an input network \((G, \localVar)\in\FF\) to a probability distribution \(\outcome(G, \localVar)=\{(\oupt_i,p_i)\}_{i\in I}\) defined as follows: \begin{itemize} \item The set \(I\) is a set of indices. \item The function \(\oupt_i\) is a labeling function that maps half-edges and nodes of \(G\) to labels in \(\VV\) and \(\EE\), respectively, making \(G\) a \((\VV,\EE)\)-labeled graph. \item Each \(p_i\) is a non-negative probability and \(\sum_{i\in I}p_i=1\). \end{itemize} \end{definition}